RunestoneInteractive/thinkcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    final_time = current_time + wait_time
    print(final_time)

-Hmm, when you run that example you see that something funny has happened.
+Hmm, when you run this example you see that something unexpected has happened.
+You would not realize this was an error unless you first knew what the program was supposed to do.

 .. mchoice:: db_q_ex3_1
    :answer_a: Python is stupid and does not know how to add properly.